aedera/anc2vec/README.md

 # Anc2Vec

-This repository contains the code of Anc2Vec, a method to embed GO terms into an Euclidean space.
-These embeddings can preserve the uniqueness of terms, their ancestor terms, and sub-ontology information.
+Anc2Vec is a novel method based on neural networks to construct embeddings of GO terms.
+These embeddings can preserve the ontological uniqueness of terms, their ancestor relationships and sub-ontology information.

-Source code and instructions are provided for reproducibility of the main results of *"Anc2Vec: embedding Gene Ontology terms by preserving ancestors relationships,"* by A. A. Edera, D. H. Milone, and G. Stegmayer (under review).
+This repository contains the source code and instructions for reproducibility of the main results of *"Anc2Vec: embedding Gene Ontology terms by preserving ancestors relationships,"* by A. A. Edera, D. H. Milone, and G. Stegmayer (under review).
 Research Institute for Signals, Systems and Computational Intelligence, [sinc(i)](https://sinc.unl.edu.ar).

 <figure>
   <p align="center">